felangel/bloc/docs/fluttertimertutorial.md

 }
 ```

 The `Actions` widget is just another `StatelessWidget` which uses `BlocProvider` to access the `TimerBloc` instance and then returns different `FloatingActionButtons` based on the current state of the `TimerBloc`.
-Each of the `FloatingActionButtons` dispatches an event in its `onPressed` callback to notify the `TimerBloc`.
+Each of the `FloatingActionButtons` adds an event in its `onPressed` callback to notify the `TimerBloc`.

 Now we need to hook up the `Actions` to our `Timer` widget.